-ERV Nordic defines compliance as adherence to all applicable legal, regulatory and other external requirements and standards as well as internal regulations of ERV Nordic or its parent companies necessary adequate supply of personnel and material.
+ERV Nordic defines compliance as adherence to all applicable legal, regulatory and other external requirements and standards as well as internal regulations of ERV Nordic or its parent companies

 The CF performs its tasks autonomously and independently, without prejudice to the overall responsibility of the management.
 When assessing compliance-relevant issues it is not subject to instructions.